 Do you love a good barbecue and wish you could enjoy it at home more?
 The key is building a proper BBQ pit.

-Here is a Beginner’s Guide to Building a BBQ Pit:
+Here our official Beginner’s Guide to Building a BBQ Pit (scroll down for INFOGRAPHIC).

 Step 1: Gather All Your Materials